Population Health SciencesFind a programme

-Population Health Sciences is part of the Bristol Medical School.
-Staff in the school have extensive national and international research collaborations, with several providing health policy advice for government organisations and international bodies.
+The Department of Population Health Sciences is part of the Bristol Medical School.
+Staff in the department participate in extensive national and international research collaborations, and provide health policy advice for government organisations and international bodies.
 Staff and students in the department are also members of the cross-faculty Bristol Population Health Science Institute.

-Our staff are multi-disciplinary and include statisticians, epidemiologists, geneticists, sociologists, psychologists, anthropologists, health economists, public health physicians, medical ethicists, computational biologists, neuroscientists, and various community-based physicians and nurses.
+The department is multi-disciplinary and includes statisticians, epidemiologists, geneticists, sociologists, psychologists, anthropologists, health economists, public health physicians, medical ethicists, data scientists, neuroscientists, and various community-based physicians and nurses.
 We are keen to attract graduates from all these disciplines to carry out postgraduate research.
-In the 2017 Postgraduate Research Experience Survey, 90 per cent of our students were satisfied with their postgraduate experience.
-Ratings for quality of supervision, resources, research culture, progress assessment, research skills training and professional development all exceeded sector averages.
+In the 2018 Postgraduate Research Experience Survey, 87 per cent of the schools students were satisfied with their postgraduate experience.
+Ratings for quality of supervision, resources, research skills training and professional development met or exceeded sector averages.